 Visual blocks programming feature has been added to the RPi image, starting with the version 0.21.
-Blocks programming is implemented using Google Blockly platform.
+Blocks programming is implemented using Google Blockly library.
 Blocks programming integration can lower the entry barrier to a minimum.

 For correct work of the blocks programming,